-ELLEN T. RUFF PARTNER, MCGUIREWOODS, LLP AND FORMER PRESIDENT, DUKE ENERGY
+ELLEN T. RUFF

+PARTNER, McGuireWoods, LLP and Former President, Duke Energy

-CHAIR, CORPORATE GOVERNANCE COMMITTEE MEMBER, EXECUTIVE COMMITTEE MEMBER, EXECUTIVE COMPENSATION COMMITTEE MEMBER, AUDIT COMMITTEE
+CHAIR, EXECUTIVE COMPENSATION COMMITTEE MEMBER, EXECUTIVE COMMITTEE MEMBER, CORPORATE GOVERNANCE COMMITTEE

 Biography: Ms. Ruff is a partner in the law firm of McGuireWoods, LLP.
 She was President, Office of Nuclear Development, for Duke Energy Corporation, from December 2008 until her retirement in January 2011.
-Duke Energy Corporation is a leading energy company focused on electric power and gas distribution operations and other energy services in the Americas.
 From April 2006 through December 2008, Ms. Ruff was President of Duke Energy Carolinas, an electric utility that provides electricity and other services to customers in North Carolina and South Carolina.
-Ms. Ruff joined Duke Energy in 1978 and during her career held a number of key positions, including: Vice President and General Counsel of Corporate, Gas and Electric Operations; Senior Vice President of Asset Management for Duke Power; Senior Vice President of Power Policy and Planning; and Group Vice President of Planning and External Affairs.
-Ms. Ruff is a retired director of Mistras Group, Inc.
+Ms. Ruff joined Duke Energy in 1978 and during her career held a number of key positions, including: Vice President and General Counsel of Corporate, Gas and Electric Operations; Senior Vice President and General Counsel for Duke Energy; Senior Vice President of Asset Management for Duke Power; Senior Vice President of Power Policy and Planning; and Group Vice President of Planning and External Affairs.